ImLunaHey/blog/posts/2024-02-07-im-over-the-fucking-spam.md

 authors: ['ImLunaHey']
 ---

-# im over the fucking spam
+# I'm over the fucking spam

 docker if you're seeing this please for the love of god fix this.

 i want you to open [this link](https://www.google.com/search?q=free+download+link+pdf+site%3Ahub.docker.com) and tell me how many spam accounts you can find in 60s. last time i did this for an hour i found 100s if not not 1000s of accounts all with 100s of repos each.

-it doesnt take a genuis to work out that these are spam.
+it doesnt take a genius to work out that these are spam.

 <hgroup>
 ![readme of a spam repo from docker hub](/assets/images/dockerhub-spam-problem-1.png)